ncmreynolds/m2mMesh/examples/Example03_sendRandomDataTypes/README.md

 ## Methods used for add data to the message

 The methods are templated functions that accept most built in Arduino data types, either as single items or arrays.
 The return value is true if there was enough space left in the message for the data.
-There may be space for smaller fields if a large one fails.
+There may be space for smaller fields if a large one fails and this will sometimes happen with this example if the packet is filled with Strings or arrays of larger data types.

 There are 225 bytes available in a message for data with a single destination or 231 bytes if flooded to the whole mesh.
 Larger items of data will have to be sent in chunks by the application.